 With all that said, there is a key piece of equipment that makes the single-leg squat such an unrivaled exercise.
-We have all been there and tried to put our foot up on a bench press, a box, or some riser to simulate the position needed to adequately perform single-leg squats.
+We have all tried to put our foot up on a bench press, a box, or some riser to simulate the position needed to adequately perform single-leg squats.
 None of the previously mentioned apparatuses work at the level elite performance demands.
-And that friend is where the single-leg roller wins best in show and is awarded a blue ribbon for excellence.
+And that, my friend, is where the single-leg roller wins best in show and is awarded a blue ribbon for excellence.

-The single-leg roller is as integral to the Garage Strength Parabolic Periodization method of training sports performance athletes as the bench press is to training the upper body.
-The equipment piece that is the single-leg roller is important to us cultivating as many champs, freaks, and all-around stud athletes as possible.
+Similar to the emphasis placed on bench press in training the upper body, the single-leg roller is as integral to the Garage Strength Parabolic Periodization method of training legs and core for sports performance athletes.
+This equipment piece is the hidden gem to cultivating as many champs, freaks, and all-around stud athletes as possible.
 For comfort, longevity, and safety, we also like to utilize a foam pad for the back knee to make contact with.

 Targeting The Quads